CAC Reader Setup on Windows 10 — Complete Guide

 Before You Start — What You Need

-Here’s what you need to have in hand before you touch a single download link:
+Have all of this in hand before you touch a single download link:

 Install the Reader Driver